nixphix/scala-training/environment-setup/setup-jdk-sbt-intellij-eclipse.md

      **Instruction:**
        *a.* Download the zip installer from the download link.
        *b.* Unzip it in the appropriate installation folder and run 'eclipse.exe'.
-       *c.* If it prompts for JDK installation path, please point it to the bin folder of the JDK installed above.
+       *c.* If it prompts for JDK installation path, please point it to the bin folder of the JDK installed.
-       *d.* Click ok for workspace and then close.
+       *d.* Click setup the workspace folder and then close.

+===